sertav/brofist/wp-content/plugins/disable-gutenberg/readme.txt

 If you have any feedback or suggestions to make this plugin the absolute best it can be, and/or would like to help with development, please reach me via my [contact form](https://perishablepress.com/contact/) at Perishable Press.

+**2.5 (2021/07/13)**

+* Adds option to disable block widgets and use classic widgets
+* Generates new default translation template
+* Tests on WordPress 5.8

 **2.4 (2021/02/08)**